Common side effects are Urinary Incontinence and Erectile Dysfunction

 Same active ingredient found in Cialis.
 Taken one hour prior to sexual activity.
 Effective for up to 36 hours.

-Available in 5mg and 20mg tablets or lozenges, prescription required.
+Available in 5mg, 10mg and 20mg tablets and 5mg or 20mg lozenges, prescription required.

 Vacuum Erection Devices